scionaltera/emergentmud/README.md

     env_file: secrets.env
 ```

+This file tells Docker that you want a [Redis](https://redis.io) instance, a [MongoDB](https://www.mongodb.com) instance, and an EmergentMUD instance.
+It describes which ports to open on each, and how the networking should link together between them.

 ## Starting the Server
-The `docker-compose.yaml` file tells Docker Compose which services to start up, which ports they use, and how they link together. `secrets.env` contains environment variables that allow your particular copy of EmergentMUD to integrate with Facebook and Google and let people log in to the server using their social media accounts.

-The command to get everything started is to run `docker-compose up`.
-You should see it download and extract all the Docker images, then the logs as the services start up.
+The command to get everything started is `docker-compose up`.
+You should see it download and extract all the Docker images, then the logs will scroll by as the services start up.
 When they're done booting, point your browser at http://localhost:8080 (or the IP for your docker VM if you're using boot2docker) and you should see the front page for EmergentMUD.
 If you have configured everything correctly for OAuth in Facebook and Google, you should be able to log in and play.

 # Local Development
 ## Terminology